SpongePowered/SpongeDocs/source/plugin/placeholders/creatingtokens.rst

 :javadoc:`PlaceholderText` that provides more information.

-If your placeholder is unable to provide text because there is insufficient information, the placeholder should return and empty :javadoc:`Text` and not throw an exception.
+If your placeholder is unable to provide text because there is insufficient information, the placeholder should return an empty :javadoc:`Text` and not throw an exception.

 .. tip::
   If you wish to provide the ability to add multiple arguments to your placeholder, consider specifying a way to split